seejohnrun/quick_short/README.md

-# Quick Short (WORK IN PROGRESS)
+# Quick Short

 ## What is this?

-This is a Rails gem for creating short urls with no lookup needed.
+This is a gem for creating short urls with no lookup needed.
 Its awesome.

 The idea is pretty simple.
 Instead of using a short ID lookup table, we change the base of the primary key and use it as a short_id.
 You can see more details about the original idea in [this blog post](http://seejohncode.com/2010/04/22/quick-local-short-urls).